On the quantitative variation of congruence ideals and integral periods of modular forms: Congruence ideals and Tamagawa exponents

-We assume the freeness result in $\S$\ref{subsec:cohomology_congruence_ideals} to identify the congruence ideals and the cohomology congruence ideals here.
-The second correction is the following proposition. \begin{prop}[The second correction] We keep the assumptions of Theorem \ref{thm:key_thm}. \begin{enumerate} \item Let $\Sigma^-$ is the set of primes dividing $N^-$ where $\overline{\rho}$ is unramified.
+We assume the freeness result described in $\S$\ref{subsec:cohomology_congruence_ideals} to identify the congruence ideals and the cohomology congruence ideals here.
+The $L$-value computation is the following proposition. \begin{prop}[$L$-value computation] We keep the assumptions of Theorem \ref{thm:key_thm}. \begin{enumerate} \item Let $\Sigma^-$ is the set of primes dividing $N^-$ where $\overline{\rho}$ is unramified.
 If any prime in $\Sigma^-$ is not congruent to $\pm 1$ modulo $p$, then

 \item We have